xlam/autovirt/README.md

 ```

-In case you installed autovirt via poetry you should start poetry shell:
+In case you installed autovirt via uv you should activate the virtual environment:
 ```
-$ poetry shell
+$ source .venv/bin/activate
 ```
-It is also possible to run single command without invoking the shell:
+It is also possible to run single command without activating the environment:
 ```
-$ poetry run autovirt --help
+$ uv run autovirt --help
 ```
-To exit poetry shell type ``exit`` in terminal.
+To exit the activated environment type ``deactivate`` in terminal.

-After the poetry shell has started, python interpreter and installed ``autovirt`` command will be invoked from newly created virtual environment, so we should be able now to run autovirt the same way as with pip installation.
+After the virtual environment has been activated, python interpreter and installed ``autovirt`` command will be invoked from the virtual environment, so we should be able now to run autovirt the same way as with pip installation.

 See ``autovirt --help`` to figure out available actions.